JuliaPsychometricsBazaar/ComputerAdaptiveTesting.jl/docs/src/creating_a_cat.md

 good a particular state is in terms getting a good estimate of the test takers ability.
 They look one ply ahead to get the expected value of the ``StateCriterion`` after selecting the given item.
-The `AbilityVarianceStateCriterion` looks at the variance of the ability ``\theta`` estimate at that state.
+The `AbilityVariance` looks at the variance of the ability ``\theta`` estimate at that state.

 ### Stopping rules with `TerminationCondition`

-Currently the only `TerminationCondition` is `FixedItemsTerminationCondition`, which ends the test after a fixed number of items.
+Currently the only `TerminationCondition` is `FixedLength`, which ends the test after a fixed number of items.

 ```@docs; canonical=false
 ComputerAdaptiveTesting.TerminationConditions.TerminationCondition
 ```

 ```@docs; canonical=false
-ComputerAdaptiveTesting.TerminationConditions.FixedItemsTerminationCondition
+ComputerAdaptiveTesting.TerminationConditions.FixedLength
 ```